What is a Slug Catcher?

 Slug Catcher Design Steps

 As Slug catchers are used in both oil/gas multiphase production systems and in gas/condensate systems to handle the dangerous effects of slugs, they must be properly sized to dampen the slugs to a level that the downstream processing equipment can easily process.
-Information on liquid handling rate, pigging frequency, slugging possibility, slug duration, and ramp-up rates, etc are required to estimate the required size of a slug catcher.
+Information on liquid handling rate, pigging frequency, slugging possibility, slug duration, ramp-up rates, etc is required to estimate the required size of a slug catcher.
 To determine the slug arrival duration, volume, and other relevant information, a transient simulation of the arrival scenarios like pigging, flow ramp-up, etc. is normally performed.
 The main slug catcher design steps consist of the following:

 How to Model Slug Flow Loads